microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Coach/Solution07.md

         - Search for user (yourself) and service principle (created in challenge 1) to assign the `DICOM Data Owner` role to in the `Select` box
 - **Import and configure Postman environment and collection files to connect to DICOM service.**
   - You can find these Postman template files (`WTHFHIR.Conformance-as-Postman.postman_collection.json` and `WTHFHIR.dicom-service.postman_environment.json`) in the `/Postman` folder of the Resources.zip file provided by your coach.
-  - Import the Environment and Collection files into Postman
+  - Import the environment and collection template files into Postman
     - In Postman `Environment` tab, click the `Import` button
     - Add `dicom-service.postman_environment.json` file to Postman using the `Upload Files` button
     - Add `Conformance-as-Postman.postman_collection.json` file to Postman using the `Upload Files` button
   - Configure Postman environment variables specific to your DICOM service instance

     Hint:
     From your existing fhir-service Postman environment:
     - tenantId - AAD tenant ID (you also can find it in AAD -> Overview -> Tenant ID).